Shirley Andrusiak - B.P.T., Registered Physiotherapist & Owner

 One year later, she accepted the position of Director of Physical Therapy at the hospital and remained in that position for the next nine years.
 In 1979, Shirley completed her degree at the University of Saskatchewan, graduating with a Bachelor of Physical Therapy with Distinction.
 In 1986, she opened Prince Albert's first Private Practice Physiotherapy Clinic, known as South Hill Physiotherapy Clinic.
 She remained in Prince Albert until 1992 when she joined a partnership at Black Mountain Physiotherapy Clinic in Kelowna, British Columbia.
 Soon after moving to Kelowna, the business expanded to include both Glenmore Physiotherapy Clinic and Guisachan Physiotherapy Clinic.

-Now celebrating 29 years in business, Shirley owns and operates Guisachan Physiotherapy Clinic.
+Now celebrating 25 years in business in Kelowna, Shirley owns and operates Guisachan Physiotherapy Clinic.

 Shirley has extensive experience in orthopaedic care.
 She has completed 22 continuing education courses that strengthen her manual techniques for treating dysfunctions and derangements.
 She has completed all four courses through the McKenzie Institute for cervical, thoracic and lumbar conditions.
 Shirley has a special interest in the treatment of lower back pain, using the McKenzie Approach to treatment.